guitarrapc/githubactions-lab/README.md

 ### timeout for job and step

 default timeout is 360min.
-You should set match more shorten timeout like 15min or 30min to prevent spending a lot build time.
+You should set much more shorten timeout like 15min or 30min to prevent spending a lot build time.

 ```yaml
 name: timeout